The ABCs of ANC: What is active noise-cancelling and why do I want it?

 Microphones, smartphones, and active noise-cancelling

 Now we know the basic elements of an active noise-cancelling system: at least one microphone for capturing ambient noise, a bit of circuitry or programming to invert the captured noise, and at least one speaker for transmitting the inverted audio.
-Because they’re effective at deadening that constant hum of engines and offices, ANC chipsets are proudly advertised in wireless headphones and earbuds—gear for on the go.
+Because they’re effective at deadening that constant hum of engines and offices, ANC chipsets are proudly advertised in Bluetooth headphones and earbuds—gear for on the go.
 Isolating outside noise is a trick smartphones have been employing for quite some time to improve call audio quality.
 In fact, if you’ve ever used an iPhone, etc., you’ve probably benefited from ANC tech without knowing it.

 Strength in numbers